Nexus Counselling Services

 • The ability of therapist and client to be vulnerable within the context of a meaningful therapeutic relationship

-• In a word, YES.
-Given that connectedness with others is a universal human need, Relational-Cultural Therapy is an approach that is inclusive and suited for everyone (yes, everyone!...Individuals, Couples, Families and Groups) regardless of your age, gender preference, religious beliefs, sexual orientation, culture, nationality or socioeconomic status.
+In a word, yes.
+Given that connectedness with others is a universal human need, Relational-Cultural Therapy is an approach that is inclusive and suited for everyone: individuals, couples, families, and groups, regardless of age, gender preference, religious beliefs, sexual orientation, culture, nationality, or socioeconomic status.

-Absolutely NOT!
-Importantly, Feminist counselling approaches have been described as technically integrative and support using alternative evidence based practices and techniques with a Feminist framework.
-Also, when combined with clinical expertise within the context of a client's characteristics, culture and personal preferences, the uniqueness of the individual is both honored and respected.
+Absolutely not.
+Importantly, Feminist counselling approaches have been described as technically integrative and support using alternative evidence-based practices and techniques within a Feminist framework.
+Also, when combined with clinical expertise within the context of a client’s characteristics, culture, and personal preferences, the uniqueness of the individual is both honoured and respected.

-As a someone who pushes my own personal boundaries and embraces risk by 'thinking outside the box', I use tools and techniques from different evidence based practices and approaches (with my own spin, of course) believing no single technique and/or approach may be suitable for all clients.
+As someone who pushes my own personal boundaries and embraces risk by thinking outside the box, I use tools and techniques from different evidence-based practices and approaches, with my own spin of course, believing no single technique and/or approach may be suitable for all clients.

-If you are looking for a therapist/counsellor who primarily focuses on; asking you how you feel, comes across as overly clinical and, shies away from authentic engagement and interaction, I am probably not for you.
+If you are looking for a therapist or counsellor who primarily focuses on asking you how you feel, comes across as overly clinical, and shies away from authentic engagement and interaction, I am probably not for you.

-If, however, you are looking for a therapist/counsellor that loves what she does, is active, engaging, down to earth in her approach, fully authentic, uses humor and, will challenge you based on your goals for counselling, then the chances are, we are likely a good fit!
+If, however, you are looking for a therapist or counsellor who loves what she does, is active, engaging, down to earth in her approach, fully authentic, uses humour, and will challenge you based on your goals for counselling, then the chances are we are likely a good fit.

 Make an appointment